goldbergyoni/nodebestpractices/README.md

 <p align="right"><a href="#table-of-contents">⬆ Return to top</a></p>

+## ![✔] 6.26.
+Have a SECURITY.MD File

+**TL;DR:** Have a SECURITY.MD file in the base directory of your Web Application.
+SECURITY.MD file should contain details of Security Researchers can report Vulnerabilities and also the contact details of the responsible person/group (email id and/or phone numbers) to whom the reports have to be sent.

+**Otherwise:** You may not be notified about the vulnerabilities.
+You will miss the opportunity to act on the vulnerabilities in time.

 # `7.
 Draft: Performance Best Practices`

 ## Our contributors are working on this section.
 [Would you like to join?](https://github.com/i0natan/nodebestpractices/issues/256)